woodstock main photo

 The state’s primary got its first national exposure in 1952 when President Harry Truman lost the Democratic contest to Estes Kefauver and dropped out the race.

 New Hampshire law allows the secretary of state to schedule the primary date no matter what national party leaders say.
 That means that if another state moves it up its primary, then New Hampshire can make their date earlier to keep its slot as the first primary.
 However, in February 2023, Democratic party officials approved President Joe Biden’s plan to reshuffle the party’s primary calendar for 2024.
 Under this scenario, South Carolina was scheduled to hold the first primary on February 3 with Nevada and New Hampshire holding their elections three days later.
 However, in November 2023, state officials moved the New Hampshire primary up to January 23 in defiance of the Democrats’ plan.
-Biden won the Democratic primary despite not putting his name on the ballot because the vote violated the new schedule.
+Biden won the Democratic primary despite not putting his name on the ballot because the election violated the new schedule.

 New Hampshire law also allows any town with fewer than 100 people to open its polls at midnight and close them after everyone has voted.
 Dixville Notch, Hart’s Location and Millsfield are three communities that do so.